 Direct adiabatic cooling is the type of evaporative cooling that is best known worldwide.
 During this process, water is evaporated directly into the air stream, significantly increasing the humidity of the air.

-Oxycom developed a unique patented two-stage adiabatic cooling system (link to subpage topic cluster), which uses indirect and direct evaporation.
+Oxycom developed a unique patented two-stage adiabatic cooling system, which uses indirect and direct evaporation.
 This technology cools 4 to 7°C deeper than direct adiabatic systems.
 The lower temperature means that approximately 30% less air volume is required to reach the desired indoor temperature, and up to 70% less moisture is blown in.

 To illustrate, for the same cooling capacity in kW, direct adiabatic cooling brings 20 buckets of 10 liters of water more per hour into the room to be conditioned than indirect/direct adiabatic cooling!